chadkluck/serverless-deploy-pipeline-atlantis/deploy-pipeline/README-3-CloudFormation-Deploy-Stack.md

-# READ ME 3: Create or Update Deploy CloudFormation Stack Using pipeline-toolchain.yml
+# READ ME 3: Create or Update Deploy Pipeline CloudFormation Stack Using pipeline-toolchain.yml

 The pipeline-toolchain.yml file is a CloudFormation template that creates the deployment pipeline for your application.
 The generated CloudFormation stack will have `*-deploy` appended to the name as well as the "stage" assigned to a specific branch in your CodeCommit repository (test, beta, prod, main, etc).
 There will be a deploy stack for each of the stages/branches you wish to deploy from.